Code-Institute-Submissions/codeinstitutemilestoneproject1/README.md

 * [FreeImages](https://www.freeimages.com/)
   * Used for images on the site
 * [Pexels](https://www.pexels.com/)
-  * Used for images on the site
+  * Used for images on the site.

    All of the content that was taken from other sources was altered to fit the use of this website where necessary (ie. not the images).

 A special thank you to my mentor for helping me though the project, and pointing out my (numerous) mistakes.